-FEP II new Sections were developed employing writing and review teams established from the Council's Habitat Protection and Ecosystem Based Management Advisory Panel, and experts from state, Federal, NGOs, academia and other regional organizations and associations.
-FEP II, unlike the original FEP, is a living continually developing online information system presenting core Sections and Sections with links to documents or other online systems presenting detailed updated information on species, habitat, fisheries and research.
-FEP II for example, provides both concise summaries of Council managed species and a link to detailed species information available through the Ecospecies, developed jointly with FWRI.
+FEP II was developed employing writing and review teams established from the Council's Habitat Protection and Ecosystem Based Management Advisory Panel, and experts from state, Federal, NGOs, academia and other regional organizations and associations.
+FEP II, unlike the original FEP, is a living continually developing online information system presenting core sections and sections with links to documents or other online systems presenting detailed updated information on species, habitat, fisheries and research.
+FEP II for example, provides both concise summaries of Council managed species while operationalizing the South Atlantic ecospecies online species information system cooperatively developed with FWRI.
 The online information system provides access to detailed information on habitat, life history, the fishery and management.

 This more concise and focused FEP II also addresses key new issue areas including highlighting our understanding of the complexity and connectivity of South Atlantic food webs, as well as, the implications of climate variability on fisheries.
-This information can be used as the basis for the following:
+This information can be used as the basis for

-- Further policy development - Consideration in habitat and fish stock assessment - Future management of fisheries and habitat - Support for a more comprehensive view of conservation and management in the South Atlantic - Identification of long-term information needs
+- Further policy development

+- Consideration in habitat and fish stock assessment

+- Future management of fisheries and habitat

+- Support a more a more comprehensive view of conservation and management in the South Atlantic

+- Identify long-term information needs

-In summary, the FEP II advances the move to EBFM in the region through enhancing the capabilities of available models and tools used to manage habitat and fisheries.
+In summary, the FEP II will advance the move to EBFM in the region through enhancing the capabilities of available models and tools used to manage habitat and fisheries.
 A key tenet of EBFM is the consideration of potential indirect effects of fisheries on food web linkages when developing harvest strategies and management plans.